A Distance-based Anomaly Detection Framework for Deep Reinforcement Learning: Experiments

-Owing to the parallel training of PPO and the estimation of GAE~\cite{schulman2015high}, we consider discriminating outliers according to a trajectory.
-We regard a trajectory as outliers if half of its states are detected as outliers.
-We run eight environments in parallel as in the PPO paper~\cite{schulman2017proximal} and add state outliers on all state observations in four out of eight environments.
-For random and adversarial outliers, we directly add noises to original state observations pixel by pixel.
-For OOD outliers, we choose another different Atari game as the OOD environment and simulate outliers from this different environment.
-Due to the different action spaces between the original environment and the OOD environment, we draw OOD states from the OOD environment by taking random actions from its own action space.
-For random and adversarial outliers, actions are taken based on the PPO policy network $\pi_{\theta}$.
-For Robust MD method, we use PCA to reduce state feature vectors into a 50-dimensional space due to its expensive computation.
-For the other methods, we use the original 512-dimensional feature vectors output from the penultimate layer of the policy network $\pi_{\theta}$.
-Results are averaged over 3 seeds.
-Hyper-parameters are given in Table~\ref{appendix:hyperparameter} of Appendix~\ref{appendix:Training Phase Main Results}.
+The PPO agent, utilizing multi-processes as detailed in the original PPO algorithm~\citep{schulman2017proximal}, runs eight independent environments in parallel, and we introduce state outliers into four of these environments.
+For random and adversarial outliers, actions are determined based on the PPO policy network $\pi_{\theta}$.
+For OOD outliers, due to the potential differences in action spaces between the original environment and the OOD environment, we select OOD states from the OOD environment by taking random actions within its own action space.
+For the Robust MD method, we use PCA to reduce state feature vectors into a 50-dimensional space due to the expensive computation of the robust MD method.
+For the other methods, we use the original feature vectors output from the penultimate layer of $\pi_{\theta}$.
+Results are averaged over three seeds with hyperparameters given in~\cref{appendix:hyperparameter} of~\cref{appendix:Training Phase Main Results}.
+When our detectors identify an outlier, it is removed from training.
+We compare the resulting learning curves for different detection methods.

-\textbf{Additional Baseline Methods.} We add two other baselines as performance upper bound and lower bound.
-(1) For an ideal baseline, the method \textbf{Auto} automatically deletes true state outliers, showing the \textbf{optimal} training performance of algorithms \textit{without the interruption from outliers}.
-(2) As the other extreme, \textbf{Random} uses a totally random detector.
+\textbf{Additional Baselines.} We add another two baselines as performance upper bound and lower bound.
+(1) For an ideal baseline, the method \textbf{Auto} automatically deletes true state outliers, showing the optimal training performance of algorithms \textit{without the interruption from outliers}.
+(2) At the other extreme, \textbf{Random} uses a totally random detector that detects a state as an inlier or outlier with a probability of 0.5.